 The Tenderer is to complete and attach this Schedule to its Tender.
 The purpose of this Schedule is to provide an overview of the status of the Tenderer’s construction environmental management plan (EMP) documents and procedures.
 Tenderers must provide details of environmental management systems, or processes and procedures

-[OPTION 1 – DELETE IF NOT APPLICABLE] The Tenderer must verify the responses noted in this Schedule by providing with its Tender copies of the project site specific environmental management plan, site-specific cultural heritage protection searches and any other documented evidence.

-[OPTION 2 – DELETE IF NOT APPLICABLE] The Tenderer must, if and when requested to do so by the Principal, verify the responses noted in this Schedule by providing copies of the project site specific environmental management plan, site-specific cultural heritage protection searches and any other documented evidence on request by the Principal.
+The Tenderer must, if and when requested to do so by the Principal, verify the responses noted in this Schedule by providing copies of the project site specific environmental management plan, site-specific cultural heritage protection searches and any other documented evidence on request by the Principal.